Skip to main content

 Business cash flow is generally thought of as the net balance of cash in your accounts over time.
 If your small business has $5,000 in cash on Monday and $4,000 in cash on Tuesday, it has a negative cash flow between those two days.
 But if on Wednesday your business has $6,000 in cash, your cash flow from Monday to Wednesday is positive.
 Businesses typically analyze their cash flow by weeks or months, depending on the rhythms of sales and expenses.

-To accurately calculate cash flow, you have to think ahead to both what should go right and what might go wrong.
-Cash buffer days offer one tool to help you imagine the realities ahead — especially when a crisis hits.
+To accurately calculate cash flow, you have to think ahead to what should go right and what might go wrong.
+To learn how to improve cash flow, we’ll explore four strategies.

-Beyond operational efficiency, revenue urgency driven by cash flow concerns can also push you and your team to be more creative.
+Beyond operational efficiency, revenue urgency driven by cash flow concerns can also push you and your team to be more creative when working toward improving cash flow.

 • Are your prices set at the right levels?